ytsubhadip/flask-weather-app/README.md

 <h1><b>This is a weather forcasting app</b></h1>
 <p>
-  Uusing python and html, css and js I make this project to find the currcnt weather data. user just enter the city name and app show the current location weather details.
+  Using python and html, css and js I make this project to find the currcnt weather data. user just enter the city name and app show the current location weather details.
 </p>
 <h3>Openweather api key use for fetch the weather details</h3>
-<h4>Using Flask, requests in python i make this project</h4>
+<h4>Using Flask, requests in python,I make this project</h4>